TheDotProtocol/tauos/docs/launchready.md

 - **✅ Documentation Complete**: User guides and support ready
 - **✅ Launch Ready**: Ready for public announcement

-**The TauOS project has successfully completed all launch requirements and is ready for public release!** 🚀
+**The TauCore™ project has successfully completed all launch requirements and is ready for public release!** 🚀

 ---